Transport and Driving in Russia

 Taxis and ride-sharing services

 A number of different taxi companies operate across Russia.
 Private cabs can be hailed in the street, booked via the telephone or hailed at a taxi rank.
+Hailing taxis from the street is now much less common as mobile apps have become popular.
 It’s best to negotiate the fare with the driver before getting in the vehicle.

 Minibus shuttle taxis known as marshrutka can normally carry about 16 passengers and travel set routes in towns and cities.
-They are usually numbered the same way as the buses they share routes with, and the route is normally displayed on the front or side window of the vehicle.
+They're usually numbered the same way as the buses they share routes with.
+Routes are normally displayed on the front or side window of the vehicle.
 To get on an approaching marshrutka, just wave it down like an ordinary taxi.

 Ride-sharing services and apps are readily available in most Russian cities.
-These are a good option for expats who cannot speak the local language and want to avoid miscommunications with taxi drivers.
+These are a good option for expats who can't speak the local language and want to avoid miscommunications with taxi drivers.

 Air travel in Russia